 Los Angeles, CA, USA

-I'm an award-winning storyteller based in Los Angeles.
+I'm an award-winning storyteller based in DC.
 I have an ability to disarm people, establish trust, and build relationships quickly.
 That's allowed me to witness some pretty incredible moments — 1/250th of a second at a time.

 I earned a journalism degree from the University of Florida and began my career in newspapers, where I worked for nearly 15 years.
 Now, I'm an independent visual journalist who works for a host of clients who appreciate a strong narrative.